kenfehling/django-micro-cms-ssg/README.md

 * A monolithic system where the CMS and SSG are unified has less cognitive overhead for developers than a system where they are separate parts connected by GraphQL or some other API.
-* The Python and Django ecosystems are powerful enough to rival the likes of popular SSGs like Gatsby and NextJS.
+* The Python/Django ecosystem is powerful enough to rival popular SSGs like Gatsby and NextJS.
 * Projects like
 [petite-vue](https://github.com/vuejs/petite-vue) make it natural to sprinkle reactive components onto a server-rendered